tomburger/zusa/MAKING.md

 We also replaced Tailwind with Bootstrap and then all elements come without class at all.
 All class (a few) are defined in components.

+## Extending users with authorization

+Add migration to add `active` and `profile`

+Controller for User; then create UserUi model for views; add DropdownModel for dropdowns, use it in UserUi to show difference between business logic object and UI model.

+Also add extra action to UserController to activate and deactivate user